 The working group focused on the role of the entity with respect to access to vehicle data accessed remotely via telematics systems.
 Both members of the group and members of the public expressed concerns regarding privacy and cyber-security in allowing third parties to access this data.
 This led to extensive discussions among group members regarding the extent to which the entity should maintain, provide access to, or otherwise exercise control over vehicle data.
 Ultimately, there was a unanimous consensus that the entity should not maintain, provide access to, or otherwise exercise control over vehicle data.
-Rather, all vehicle data should be directly accessible by remain under the control of vehicle manufacturers, with the manufacturers then making the data available to owners and (upon authorization by owners) independent repair facilities to the extent required by 29-A M.R.S. § 1810.
+Rather, all vehicle data should be directly accessible by owners and (upon authorization by owners) independent repair facilities to the extent required by 29-A M.R.S. § 1810.
 As is the case now, manufacturers would remain responsible for addressing potential privacy and cyber-security issues in making data available pursuant to 29-A M.R.S. § 1810.